 2. Inferior books and records: The number one reason a business does not sell.
 Please see our detailed post on this subject, What Prospective Buyers Look For.

 3. Critical deal breakers: If you are set in stone about a certain point (short training period, all cash, obsolete equipment or inventory included, certain staff or family must be retained, etc.) and the market is giving you negative feedback, take a hard look about whether your desire in a certain area is the problem.
 Time is not your friend and roadblocks are a serious deterrent to a successful exit.

-5. It will not support financing: You are asking two million dollars for your business, but the free cash flow is $150,000/year.
+5. It will not support financing: You are asking for two million dollars for your business, but the free cash flow is $150,000/year.
 Debt coverage on 80% of the offered price for 10 years is approximately $230,000/year.
 Add another $100,000 salary for the new owner and your business would be a negative $180,000/year loser.
-Your asking price has to “back tested” against reality.
-This is another reason a third party appraisal with pre-financing in place is so critical.
+Your asking price has to be “back tested” against reality.
+This is another reason a third-party appraisal with pre-financing in place is so critical.